Program Overview for:

 Upon successful completion of certification, the products will be listed in the VMware Compatibility Guide.
 Partners may also file for a VMware Ready™ logo, which can be used in their marketing and sales efforts for the certified products.

 As a member of this program, you'll be provided with up to date product communications on the above program release dates, certification policies, and product features.

-Click here to go to the VMware Virtual SAN and vSphere Flash Read Cache certification details page.
+Click here to go to the vSphere Flash Read Cache certification details page.

 Program access includes the tools and resources needed during the development and release phases.